 BISO Home > USNC/TAM Homepage > USNC/TAM AmeriMech Symposia

 AmeriMech symposia should normally extend over two to four days, according to need and scope.
-The symposia are required to be held at a university campus so as to minimize costs.
-They are organized by two to three researchers with one of them being the Chair.
+The symposia are required to be held at a University campus so as to minimize costs.
+They should be organized by two to three researchers, with one of these researchers being the Chair.
 The organizers are responsible for planning and conducting the symposium.
 The symposia should be organized in such a way that they promote vibrant, informal and informative discussions.
+AmeriMech symposia are intended to promote interactions among researchers in an area of contemporary interest in the mechanics of fluids and solids, especially those with the potential for impact on national priorities.
 The symposia are held in a single session format and ample time should be left for breaks and discussions.
-In many cases introductory or review lectures can be used to motivate and introduce the topic.
-It is expected that the presentations from the symposium will be posted on a website so that they can be disseminated broadly.
+In many cases, introductory or review lectures can be used to motivate and introduce the topic.

+The invited speakers should be a mix of established and emerging researchers including some from related fields who could provide new perspectives and ideas for advancing the subject of interest.
+It is desirable to set aside time towards the end of the symposium for a final discussion to identify new and emerging ideas to motivate future research.
+It is strongly encouraged to post the presentations from the symposium on a website so that they can be disseminated broadly.
 Proceeding papers of the presentations are not required.
-It may be worthwhile for the organizers to prepare a paper within a short time (one-two months) after the conclusion of the symposium on the recent advances and research needs identified during the symposium to be published online and perhaps in an archival journal.
-Papers may be collected from the invited participants and published as a special issue of a journal after normal review procedure but this is left to the interests of the organizers.
+It may be worthwhile for the organizers to prepare a paper within a short time (1-2 months) after the conclusion of the symposium on the recent advances and research needs identified during the symposium to be published online and perhaps in an archival journal.
+Papers may be collected from the invited participants and published as a special issue of a journal after normal review procedure, but this is left to the interests of the organizers.

+).
 The proposal should contain:

 (i) title for the symposium

 (ii) proposed dates (at least the month), location and number of days